Stage 2: Alternative Default Models

 A final inquiry report from stage 2 will not be issued separately.
-The stage 2 inquiry will be incorporated into and finalised as part of the stage 3 inquiry by June 2018.
+The stage 2 inquiry will be incorporated into and finalised as part of the stage 3 inquiry.

 The Commission is to develop a workable model, or models, that could be implemented by Government if a new model for allocating default fund members to products is desirable.
 The developed model(s) should enhance efficiency in the superannuation system in order to improve retirement incomes, including through optimising long-term net returns to members.

 In developing alternative models, the Commission is to consider:

 - efficiency and innovation over the long run